 The role of A&R has changed significantly in the last decade.
 With the advent of digital technology and social media, most artists play for themselves these days.
 Record labels that depend on A&R to make albums are a dying breed.
 This doesn’t mean that A&R is out of a job, though.
 It merely means that it is easier than ever before to find artists that merit a record deal through alternative means.
 And now more than ever, there are many new models to choose from…

-We started the company because is quite difficult to make hit record.
-The emerging artist have limited resources to promote their song or album while they are trying to get their name out there.
-And record label often don't have time or resources to find new talent and develop them into marketable artist.
+We started the company because is quite difficult to make hit records.
+Emerging artists have limited resources to promote their songs or album while they are trying to get their name out there.
+And record label often doesn’t have time or resources to find new talent and develop them into a marketable artist.